Compare the best cheap UK restaurant POS systems. Real costs, hidden fees revealed, and which budget-friendly POS fits your restaurant.

 Related: For detailed cost breakdowns, see our restaurant POS system cost guide.

 Here's what UK restaurants typically spend.
 The average cost of a restaurant POS system in the UK ranges from several hundred pounds monthly when including software, hardware, and payment processing.
-A cheap restaurant POS system can reduce this significantly, but you need to understand total cost of ownership.
+A budget system can reduce this significantly, but you need to understand total cost of ownership.

-Moving beyond just transaction fees, let's examine what you'll actually spend on a budget POS use.
+Moving beyond just transaction fees, let's examine what you'll actually spend on a budget setup.

 According to UK Government guidance on business technology, understanding total cost of ownership helps small businesses make better purchasing decisions.
-For restaurant POS systems UK businesses typically face these costs:
+For restaurant POS systems in the UK, businesses typically face these costs:

 Hardware (one-time):